Sandy and hot deserts depict in a pale cyan colour in the Dust RGB images.

 The Dust RGB image below shows the sandy desert in Saudi Arabia during the day.
 The regions with sand (pale cyan) are clearly delimitted from regions with other land types like rocks, vegetation, etc (blue).

-Explanation of the pale cyan colour of sandy hot deserts in the Dust RGB (see also the recipe on the left side):
+Explanation of the pale cyan colour of sandy hot deserts in the Dust RGB (see the recipe):

 • In case of a hot sandy desert, all 3 colours contribute strongly with the green and the blue colour beam (the latter depending on surface temperature) dominating slightly over the red contribution.